-MATH 221 Biocalculus II.
+MATH 224 Calculus for Life Sciences II.
 This is the second course in a two-semester sequence in calculus with biological applications.
 There is a strong emphasis on biological models and examples using real biological data.
 Topics include applications of the definite integral, methods of integration, differential equations, systems of linear equations, matrices, eigenvalues and eigenvectors, analytic geometry, functions of several variables, partial derivatives, differentiability, tangent planes and linearization, systems of difference equations, systems of linear and nonlinear differential equations, equilibria and stability, and an introduction to probability.
 Applications may include allometric growth, age-structured population matrix models, epidemic models, competition models, host-parasitoid models, and models for neuron activity.
-The course uses various computer software packages to explore calculus concepts and biological models.
-Spring.
+The course uses computer applications to explore calculus concepts and biological models.
 Prerequisite: MATH 200, MATH 205, MATH 210, or MATH 220 or Placement exam.
-Co-requisite: Co-registration in MATH 208, Biocalculus II LAB.
-3 semester hours.
-Typically offered Spring Term.
+4 semester credit hours.
+Natural Sciences Core Elective.
+Typically offered: Spring Term.